Integral $p$-adic non-abelian Hodge theory for small representations: Introduction

-We also remark that Theorem \ref{Intro-Main result} coincides with \cite[Theorem 1.1]{Wang} (and \cite{AGT}) after inverting $p$.
+The correspondence in Theorem \ref{Intro-Main result} is compatible with \cite[Theorem 1.1]{Wang} (and \cite{AGT}) after inverting $p$.
 More precisely, let $\calO\widehat \bC_{\pd} = \calO\widehat \bC_{\pd}^+[\frac{1}{p}]$ with induced Higgs field $\Theta$.
-One can regard the overconvergent period sheaf $\calO\bC^{\dagger}$ as a sub-$\OX$-algebra of $\calO\widehat \bC_{\pd}$ by identifying $\widetilde \Theta$ with $(\zeta_p-1)\Theta$ (cf. Proposition \ref{Prop-ComparePeriodSheaf}) and use this to obtain the desired compatibility (cf. Corollary \ref{Cor-CompareWithWang}). \begin{rmk} The integral period sheaf $(\calO\widehat \bC_{\pd}^+,\Theta)$ has been constructed independently in \cite[Section 8.1]{AHLB} by Ansch\"utz--Heuer--Le Bras.
+One can regard the overconvergent period sheaf $\calO\bC^{\dagger}$ in \emph{loc.cit.} as a sub-$\OX$-algebra of $\calO\widehat \bC_{\pd}$ by identifying $\widetilde \Theta$ with $(\zeta_p-1)\Theta$ (cf. Proposition \ref{Prop-ComparePeriodSheaf}) and use this to obtain the desired compatibility (cf. Corollary \ref{Cor-CompareWithWang}). \begin{rmk} The integral period sheaf $(\calO\widehat \bC_{\pd}^+,\Theta)$ has been constructed independently in \cite[Section 8.1]{AHLB} by Ansch\"utz--Heuer--Le Bras.
 The key ingredient of their approach is a twisted version, provided by a lift of the formal scheme, of the Hodge--Tate structure map due to Bhatt and Lurie \cite{BL22b}.
 It is possible to get a derived correspondence among small Higgs bundles, small generalised representations (i.e. $v$-bundles) and small Hodge--Tate crystals by using a derived version of Theorem \ref{Intro-Main result}, similar to the rational case \cite[Theorem 1.6]{AHLB}. \end{rmk}

 Note that $\rL\eta_{\rho(\zeta_p-1)}$ is {\bf NOT} an exact functor.
 This causes a lot of trouble in comparing $\HIG(\calH,\theta_{\calH})$ with $\rL\eta_{\rho(\zeta_p-1)}\rR\nu_*\calL$ for corresponding $\calL$ and $(\calH,\theta_{\calH})$ in Theorem \ref{Intro-Main result}.
 We will briefly discuss this problem in \S \ref{Intro-CompareCohomology}.
 For the moment, let us satisfy ourselves with the following important corollary of Theorem \ref{Intro-Main result}. \begin{cor}[Corollary \ref{Cor-IntegralSimpson}] Keep notations as in Theorem \ref{Intro-Main result}.
 For any $a$-small $\OXp$-representation $\calL$ on $X_{\proet}$ with induced Higgs bundle $(\calH,\theta_{\calH})$ via the equivalence in Theorem \ref{Intro-Main result} (3), we have a natural morphism